No time to run to the store? No problem! Use my FREE Pantry Staples List to stock your pantry so you can whip up quick, easy meals.

 The way I look at it, keeping grab and cook options at the ready keep me from completely melting down in the kitchen.
 Sanity is important to me.

-Some days, you just need a mental health day or you’re gonna throw in the towel.
+Some days, you just need a mental health break or you're gonna throw in the towel altogether.
 And on those kinds of days, you better believe I stand 100% behind my meal making methods, including “helpers”.

 But on the other, good (or better) days, I cook.